 Spirit of Innovation, Rolls Royce's new electric aircraft, has managed to break the record for maximum speed in flight for an electric aircraft.
 A unique milestone, which marks a turning point for the company and 100% electric production.

 Rolls Royce's plane flew at 618 kilometers per hour (384 mph), once again demonstrating the incredible power of modern electric motors.
-Technology is making huge strides and, if the record will be accepted, Rolls Royce will position itself among the most interesting companies of the moment.
+Technology is making huge strides and, if the record is accepted, Rolls Royce will rank among the hottest companies of the moment.

 Up until now, the record was 50km per hour (132mph), set by Siemens' Extra 330LE eAircraft in 2017.

-"The plane will show the potential of electric flight and help unlock technologies that could make it part of everyday life"he said Kwasi Kwarteng, UK Secretary of Affairs
+"The plane will show the potential of electric flight and help unlock technologies that could make it a part of everyday life."he said kwasi kwarteng, UK Secretary of Affairs

 Rolls Royce Airplane Technology